Perth-Artifactory/website/src/pages/first_visit.md

 ## Cost

 There's no cost to come by for a tour during any of our events.
 If you want to stick around afterwards and make use of the facilities or participate in an event then you'll need to pay the Day Pass rate ($20).

+## Smoking

+To protect the health of our community we do not allow attendees to smoke anywhere on our premises or in our neighbour's carparks.